Tony27stark022002/first-repository/README.md

 # first-repository
-this was my my first repository
+this was my my first repository.